sevifinance/Sevi-Docs/docs/buyer/payments.md

 ### Pay later proposals
-Depending our whom you buy the product from you get one or multiple pay later proposals.
+Depending on whom you buy the product from.
+You get a one or more suitable pay later proposals.

+**They can vary from**
+- Single payment of full amount in the future
+- Deposits can be a part of any proposal.
+- The payments can be sliced per month or per week

 #### What if i you do not see any pay later proposals?